Get all the latest data for Incheon

 How much have property prices increased in Incheon over the past 12 months?

-Over the past 12 months into January 2026, Incheon property prices have increased by approximately 2% citywide across all common residential types, reflecting modest but steady growth rather than a dramatic boom.
+Over the 12 months leading into early 2026, property prices in Incheon have risen by roughly 2% on a citywide basis across all common residential types.

 Which neighborhoods have the fastest rising property prices in Incheon as of 2026?

-As of early 2026, the three neighborhoods with the fastest rising property prices in Incheon are Songdo International Business District in Yeonsu-gu, Cheongna International City in Seo-gu, and Yeongjong International City in Jung-gu.
+As of early 2026, the three neighborhoods with the fastest rising property prices in Incheon are Songdo International City (Yeonsu-gu), Cheongna International City (Seo-gu), and Geomdan New Town (also Seo-gu).

 By the way, you will find much more detailed price ranges across neighborhoods in our property pack covering the real estate market in Incheon.